-Property Probate Sales
+Property Probate Sales in Dublin Solicitors

-Probate sales can be quicker and easier.
+Property probate sales can be quicker and easier.
 For purchasers of a probate sale property, the property is generally empty and as such a purchase of this nature often has the advantage of being the end of ‘the chain’.

-On the flip side the Executor sometimes has limited knowledge of the property sometimes only having had the time of the probate to get familiar with the property and some of their answers to ordinarily basic information can be limited.
+On the flip side, the Executor sometimes has limited knowledge of the property sometimes only having had the time of the probate to get familiar with the property and some of their answers to ordinarily basic information can be limited.

 The length of time from going sale agreed to getting your keys can seem like the third secret of Fatima!

-Sale of a property where a loved one has passed away can be a tough decision to make.
+The sale of a property where a loved one has passed away can be a tough decision to make.
 Family members may not all be in agreement and it can be a difficult position for the Executor to make to sell the property.

 Role of the Executor